mohamedtareq24/The-drone/README.md

 2-PCB design that can be used to control the coreless motors of the quadcopter.

 3-List of the parts I used

+4- circut shematic

+be aware that this is not the final state for the code, the pcb or the schematic some improvment may be added in the future